mealet/tpl-lang/CONTRIBUTING.md

 > * you've written readable code
 >
 > ### Please do...
-> * Please fix all 'clippy' warnings.
+> * Fix all 'clippy' warnings.
 To see it run: `make clippy`
 > * Format code by 'rustfmt'.
 To dot it run: `make fmt`
+> * Provide unit tests for the new feature or fix
-> * Provide an example for new feature or fix
+> * Provide an example for the new feature or fix

 ## Any Questions?
 You can always follow contacts on my site: [Contacts]